 Ready to find out how?
 Read on for our green business money-saving tips!

 1. Go Paperless to Save Your Business Money

 Here’s one that’s probably been on your list for a while if you haven’t already done so - going paperless.
-Scan and store important paperwork and documents digitally to greatly reduce the amount of hard copies your business prints.
+Scan and store important paperwork and documents digitally to greatly reduce the number of hard copies your business prints.
 Encourage your employees to utilize online document sharing instead of printing things out, and you’ll eliminate a good portion of expenses incurred from printing and document management.
-It can add up quickly - from the paper itself, to expensive ink and toners, to the cost of recycling or disposing of the paper.
+It can add up quickly - from the paper itself to expensive ink and toners, to the cost of recycling or disposing of the paper.

 Can all the time and money spent converting your business to paperless really be worth it?
 A study by Multibriefs suggests the average US business spends $80 per employee on paper each year.
 On top of that, storing and filing these documents takes up a substantial amount of space and resources.
 All these things can add up quickly and unnecessarily eat away at your bottom line.

 Despite what you may think, these numbers aren’t decreasing for businesses year after year.
 Multibriefs also found that while computers’ integration into the workplace has decreased printing overall, the amount of paper used still increases each year for 19% of companies.